The future of councils in Derbyshire – local government reorganisation

 In February 2025, the Government asked local councils to work together to draw up initial proposals for new organisations that are:

-In response to the Government’s call for local councils to work together, Derbyshire’s eight district and borough councils, and Derby City Council, have been working in partnership to draw up a joint proposal.
+In response to the Government’s call for local councils to work together, Derbyshire’s eight district and borough councils, and Derby City Council, have been working in partnership to draw up a joint approach

-The proposal identifies four possible options to shape the geography and boundary lines of the new councils (please see our frequently asked questions for more information about these options).
+Four possible options to shape the geography and boundary lines of the new councils have been put forward.

 Engaging with the public